UnknownPug/MPBA-api/README.md

 1. Copy HTTPS link from the repository (which is `https://github.com/UnknownPug/Managing-personal-bank-accounts.git`).
 2. Open terminal and write `git clone https://github.com/UnknownPug/Managing-personal-bank-accounts.git`.
-3. Open the project folder in Your IDE (Preferable IntelliJ IDEA).
+3. Open the project folder in Your IDE.

 Next, we need to configure the database: